loveencounterflow/fwtest/README.md

 ![fwtest-pspg-1.png](https://github.com/loveencounterflow/fwtest/blob/master/fwtest-pspg-1.png?raw=true)

 Almost perfect picture with `pspg`, although it is hard to explain why a misalignment of one character cell appears near the top right but not right next to a CJK character, only a bit to the right of it.
+Sorry for my borked language.

 ### pspg 2